 These are all the words Peeta uses to describe Katniss after he’s been rescued from the Capitol in Mockingjay.
-The majority of those words do describe Katniss Everdeen perfectly, although I would also add “sister” and “protector” to the list.
+Many of those words do describe Katniss Everdeen in some way, although I would also add “sister” and “protector” to the list.

 Katniss is a strong, independent character that female readers can look up to.
 What moves the entire story forward in my opinion, is her dedication, love and need to protect her sister, Prim.
-Katniss is just an ordinary girl who looks out for her sister, breaks the rules for good reason and never to hurt anyone else, uses her talent with a bow and arrow to the best of her ability.
+Katniss is just an ordinary girl who looks out for her sister, breaks the rules for good reason (never to hurt anyone else) and uses her talent with a bow and arrow to the best of her ability.
 It’s these qualities that make Katniss such a relatable character.
 She isn’t the most popular or likable person, she even admits it herself.

-At this point I feel like I should clarify that while yes, her love story with Peeta does play a significant role in the books, but it was originally used as a way of surviving the 74th Hunger Games, getting both her and Peeta back home and saving her sister and in turn becomes a secondary storyline.
+At this point, I feel like I should clarify that while, yes, her love story with Peeta does play a significant role in the books, it was originally used as a way of surviving the 74th Hunger Games, getting both her and Peeta back home and saving her sister.
+It, in turn, becomes a secondary storyline.

 Katniss also shows so much growth throughout the series.
 At first, she’s only looking out for her sister and herself.
 Once she’s in the Games, her concern evolves into protecting Rue and Peeta.
 In Catching Fire, she tries to protect Gale when he’s being whipped and then stands in his defense when the Peacekeeper threatens to shoot her.
 In the arena, she takes care of Wiress.
 It isn’t until Mockingkjay, when she and Prim have a talk, that she realizes how far her actions can go, despite her reservations about her own abilities.